RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-proxy-contract-0.1.0-DRAFT.md

 | "paymentAddress is given by the payer"  | If `signer` is the payer **and** `paymentAddress` is given  |
 | "refundAddress is given by the payee"   | If `signer` is the payee **and** `refundAddress` is given   |

-Note: These warnings are necessary to highlight to avoid attempts of fake payments and refunds.
+Note: These warnings are necessary to highlight attempts of fake payments and refunds.
 For example, a payer could create a request using as the payment address one of his own addresses.
 A system could interpret a transaction to this address as a payment while the payee did not receive the funds.

 #### Results